CSCI-4448-5448-OOAD/final-project-aalam78/README.md

 # Software Architecture:
 The project demonstrates a strong emphasis on software architecture principles, resulting in a well-structured and scalable system.
 Detail information is present in Project 7 Write-up.

+#Assumptions:
+We assumed the application would go more smoothly at the beginning.
+We assumed we would have an easier time setting up front end and bulding a UI with a comprehensive back end.
+The back end took longer than expected with a lot more details that we didnt think of when we proposed the application.
+Then, device compatability made it hard to set up a more user friendly UI like we wanted to display our application.